-We tend to think of vending machines as modern conveniences, our allies during an all-nighter or a convenient way to treat our sweet tooth at work or school.
+We tend to think of vending machines as modern conveniences, not historical inventions.
+They are our allies during an all-nighter or a convenient way to treat our sweet tooth at work or school.
 Custom vending machines are important for more than that, though, and have been for longer than you think.

 The world’s first vending machine was actually designed by prolific inventor Hero of Alexandria, around the first century CE.
 A person put a coin in a slot at the top of a box.
 The coin hit a metal lever, like a balance beam, and on the other end of the beam was a string tied to a plug on a container of liquid.
 As the beam tilted from the weight of the coin, the string lifted the plug and dispensed the desired drink until the coin dropped off the beam.
 It wasn’t just a thirst quencher, though.
 Hero’s apparatus was designed to stop temple-goers from taking more Holy Water than they paid for.